- iRevolution

 manage their symptoms and improve their day-to-day

-well-being.
 They develop coping strategies and learn to

 live with their disease, thereby reducing its negative impact